Interest in the controversial carnivore diet (a.k.a. zero carb) diet is booming!

 However, as carnivore diet proponents will be quick to point out, not all nutrients provided by animal- and plant-based foods are the same.
-Although certain vitamins and mineral exist under the same name, their form and bioavailability differ between plants and animals.
+Although certain vitamins and minerals exist under the same name, their form and bioavailability differ between plants and animals.

 For example, iron in animal foods exists in the form of heme and is more bioavailable than the elemental iron supplied by plants.
 Animal foods also provide forms of nutrients that the body requires, such as retinol (vitamin A) and EPA / DHA (omega-3s), whereas plant foods supply precursors to these nutrients (beta-carotene and alpha-linolenic acid, respectively).

-Unfortunately, we don’t have enough data to quantify these variables accurately yet.
-However, we do need to keep these limitations in mind when analysing a purely plant-based diet, especially if someone is displaying symptoms of deficiency in the nutrients that are borderline.
+We do need to keep these limitations in mind when analysing a purely plant-based diet, especially if someone is displaying symptoms of deficiency in the nutrients that are borderline.

 If you don’t mind some organ meats, you can get a very respectable micronutrient profile in real life.
 A great example is Amy, who comes in at #13 on the Nutrient Optimiser Leaderboard with her carnivorous diet with plenty of organ meats, and is meeting the daily intake levels for everything except vitamin C, manganese, vitamin K1, calcium, magnesium, vitamin E, and vitamin D (check out her full report here).